Trading The 3-Bar Reversal Pattern

 Your position size will have to decrease to compensate for the entry and stop distance which may limit the markets you can trade.

-Do you know what a failure looks like with this pattern?
+Do you know what failure looks like with this pattern?
+Understanding what indicates a failed pattern is just as important as recognizing a successful one.

 failed pattern